 This week has surely gone by fast; it's already Friday.
-This weekend is my dad's sixtieth birthday, crazy how time flies.
+This weekend is my dad's sixtieth birthday, it’s crazy how time flies.
 Thirty more years and I'll be that age, oh my!

 One of the great things about fall is the mushrooms; I love mushrooms.
 I wish I could go and pick them, but I just can't get myself to do that.
 So I am glad there is a variety of mushrooms in the local grocery markets.
 You can enjoy this quinoa and mushroom recipe with any mushrooms.
 Quinoa is great for your health, and it's a versatile ingredient.
-Reasons to eat more mushrooms include that they are good for protecting from cancer, boost bone mineral density, and protect hair, nails, and teeth.
+A few reasons to eat more mushrooms include that they are good for protecting from cancer, boost bone mineral density, and protect hair, nails, and teeth.
 The eggs in this salad provide a good source of protein and low in calories.

-- 1 cup quinoa
+1 cup quinoa

-- 2 cups water
+2 cups water

-- 1 pd chanterelle mushrooms
+1 pound chanterelle mushrooms

-- 1 garlic clove
+1 garlic clove

-- 1 Tablespoon extra-virgin olive oil
+1 Tablespoon extra-virgin olive oil

-- 1 Tablespoon chopped fresh parsley
+1 Tablespoon fresh parsley, chopped

-- 2 Large eggs
+2 large eggs

-- A pinch of salt
+A pinch of salt

-- Add 1 minced garlic clove and a pinch of salt.
+Add 1 minced garlic clove and a pinch of salt.

-- Crack two large eggs into the skillet, and stir to get scrambled eggs.
+Crack two large eggs into the skillet, and stir to get scrambled eggs.

-- Add mushrooms to quinoa with 1 Tablespoon chopped parsley, and juice from 1/2 a lemon. (add salt to taste)
+Add mushrooms to quinoa with 1 Tablespoon chopped parsley, and juice from 1/2 a lemon.
+(Add salt to taste.)